Fithos/tgp/README.md

 6,C6,0,1,0,cl,n,1,etc,etn,1,ec,150,155,130,T,F,F,F,F,T,F
 ```

-Because in the test trace *test_valid_chain.csv* all outer tasks are either not threads or are threads and both nested tasks are valid, all tasks are aggregated into one single task.
+This test represents a chain of tasks, i.e., one task spawned another task, which in turn spawned another task, and so on.
+Furthermore, all outer tasks are either not threads or are threads and both nested tasks are valid.
+For example, task with ID 6 is a thread, and its nested task (ID 7) has been created and executed by the same thread and has not been submitted: thus task with ID 6 is a valid outer task.
+In turn, task with ID 7 is not a thread, which makes it automatically a valid outer task.

 **Note:** more details on the tool and its parameters can be found at post-processing/aggregation.py in the documentation section.